This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 Quebec's Unique Stance on Gambling

-Quebec has always marched to the beat of its drum in matters of gambling regulation.
+Quebec has always played along in matters of gambling regulation.

 - Legal Implications: In a landmark 2018 judgment, Quebec's Superior Court struck down a section, citing its intrusion into federal jurisdiction.
 However, the possibility of an appeal remains open, awaiting further deliberations by the Court of Appeal of Quebec.